alexandernst/monks/README.md

-procmon
+Procmon
 =======

 Procmon alternative for Linux

 This is a kernel module that hijacks sys_calls and printfs messages whenever a sys_call is called.
-In the future, instead of printfs-ing messages, some kind of messages will be sent to a UI which will be similar to what Procmon (for Windows) offers right now.
+In the future, instead of printfs-ing messages, some kind of events will be sent to an UI which will be similar to what Procmon (for Windows) offers right now.

-Keep in mind that this is a WIP and you can end up with a totally freezed kernel!
+Keep in mind that this is a WIP and you can end up with a totally frozen kernel!

 In order to build this module you'll need some basic stuff (make, gcc) and the headers of the kernel